What Does the Bible Say About Running?

 Running in the Bible is also associated with perseverance.
 Just like a long-distance runner, we are encouraged to endure hardships, keep going when things get tough, and not give up.
 The Christian life is often described as a marathon, not a sprint, requiring long-term commitment and steadfastness.

-See also What Does the Bible Say About Confidence?
+See also What Does the Bible Say About Losing Weight?

 Another aspect is the direction of our run.
 The Bible encourages us to run away from sin and evil and to run towards righteousness, godly living, and good deeds.
 It’s about making deliberate choices about the direction of our lives.